This post may contain affiliate links. Please read our disclosure policy.

-Presidents’ Day, a federal holiday celebrating two birthdays of revered United States presidents, is Monday, February 20th this year.
-On this day, we’ll celebrate the birth of President George Washington and also the great emancipator President Abraham Lincoln.
+Presidents Day, a federal holiday celebrating the birth of two revered United States presidents, is always celebrated on the third Monday of February.
+Our first president, George Washington, as well as the great emancipator, President Abraham Lincoln.

 Wouldn’t it be fun to step back in time and celebrate Presidents’ Day with foods of the era?
 Even better, favorite foods of George Washington and Abraham Lincoln?

-After all, birthday celebrations should include favorite recipes of the guest or guests of honor.
+After all, birthday celebrations should include the favorite recipes of the guest or guests of honor.

 Thankfully, archives of these two men have records and even recipes they loved and are easily made today.
 Keep reading for a menu we’ve put together of their favorite foods.